Up to 15 percent of people with MS are diagnosed with primary progressive multiple sclerosis (PPMS).

 Typically, PPMS is diagnosed between 40 and 60 years old, but earlier diagnosis can happen.
 The disease affects women and men equally.
 People with PPMS usually experience more problems with walking and working, and may require assistance for everyday activities.

-Three are no medications currently approved by the U.S. Food and Drug Administration (FDA) specifically for PPMS treatment.
 People who experience relapses or show evidence of disease activity on an MRI are sometimes prescribed approved RRMS disease-modifying therapies that are made to reduce inflammation in the central nervous system.

 Be sure to follow the latest developments on PPMS treatments by following Multiple Sclerosis News Today’s Progressive Multiple Sclerosis Experimental Therapy Tracker.